- About Homelessness

 The Alliance, USICH, HUD, and the VA, with input from other federal agencies, created a set of core components that should be present in any program in order for it to be considered a rapid re-housing program.
 While particular federal programs that fund rapid re-housing may contain additional components and requirements, at a minimum these core components run throughout all federal rapid re-housing programs.

 There are three core components of rapid re-housing: housing identification, rent and move-in assistance (financial), and rapid re-housing case management and services.
 While all three components are present and available in effective rapid re-housing programs, there are instances where the components are provided by different entities or agencies, or where a household does not utilize all three.
 Rapid re-housing is designed to help individuals and families quickly exit homelessness and return to permanent housing.
 A key element of rapid re-housing is the “Housing First” philosophy, which offers housing without preconditions such as employment, income, lack of a criminal background, or sobriety.
-If issues such as these need to be addressed, the household can address them most effectively once they are in housing.
+If issues such as these need to be addressed, the household can address them most effectively once it is in housing.

 [The text in bold below is the accepted core components.
 The non-bold text, a description of the components, is the opinion of the National Alliance to End Homelessness, alone, and has not been approved by the federal agencies.]